Ms Jane Currie

 |Fax||+61 2 9351 0654|

-Jane Currie has been a registered nurse since 1998 and has practised within the field of emergency nursing for over 11 years.
-She began her nursing career in the UK and was commissioned into the Queen Alexandra Royal Army Nursing Corps in 2003, serving over 5 years with the British Army including tours of duty to Iraq.
+Jane Currie has been a registered nurse since 1998 and has practised within the field of emergency nursing.
+She began her nursing career in the UK National Health Service and later commissioned into the Queen Alexandra Royal Army Nursing Corps in 2003, serving over 5 years with the British Army including tours of duty to Iraq.
 Transferring to the Australian Defence Force in 2008, Jane served for three years with the Royal Australian Army Nursing Corps and this included an overseas humanitarian aid deployment to Indonesia.
-She is an authorised nurse practitioner and works in the field of emergency nursing.
+Jane is an authorised nurse practitioner in the field of emergency nursing.
 An experienced teacher, she is highly skilled in the use of high fidelity simulation in delivering advanced life support and emergency response training.

 Teaching and supervision

-- Member of Health Professional Councils Authority Nursing Tribunal Committee
+- Health Professional Councils Authority Nursing Tribunal Committee

 - Associate Editor 'Military and Retrieval' Australasian Journal of Emergency Nursing